Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

     - Select the three dots to the right of the account name, and click on `Copy account ID`.

 - Create an API token to deploy resources.
+(This assumes that you are using an account API token; you can also use a user API token, but then when you leave the organisation it will all stop working.)

     - Select `Account Home` on the left hand panel.